Laparotomy

 A laparotomy is a surgical procedure involving a surgical incision through the abdominal wall to gain access into the abdominal cavity.
 It is also known as a celiotomy.

 Origins and history

-The first successful laparotomy was performed without anesthesia by Ephraim McDowell in 1809 in Danville, Kentucky.
+The first successful documented laparotomy was performed without anesthesia by Ephraim McDowell in 1809 in Danville, Kentucky.
 On July 13, 1881, George E. Goodfellow treated a miner outside Tombstone, Arizona Territory, who had been shot in the abdomen with a .32-caliber Colt revolver.
 Goodfellow was able to operate on the man nine days after he was shot, when he performed the first laparotomy to treat a bullet wound.

 Terminology

 The term comes from the Greek word λᾰπάρᾱ (lapara) 'the soft part of the body between the ribs and hip, flank' and the suffix -tomy, from the Greek word τομή (tome) '(surgical) cut'.